Salted Caramel Pudding (Dairy-Free)

 - 3 Tbsp margarine (add 1 tsp of salt to first step if using margarine) or salted butter

 - 1 Tbsp pure vanilla extract

-- Coarse sea salt and whipped cream for topping
+- Coarse sea salt and whipped cream or coconut cream for topping

-- In a medium saucepan over high heat, add dark brown sugar, 2/3 cup of vanilla almond beverage, butter or margarine, and pure maple syrup.
+- In a medium saucepan over high heat, add dark brown sugar, 2/3 cup of vanilla almond beverage, margarine (or butter), and pure maple syrup.